 The Scotts built the barn in the early 1920s, and it turned out not to be a simple project.
-One day in May 1921, Frank was using a hatchet to cut a wooden board when the tool broke and a piece entered his eye.
+One day in May 1921, Frank was using a hatchet to cut a wood board when the tool broke and a piece entered his eye.
 A doctor was called, but Frank was quickly referred to a hospital in New Bedford for a specialist, and work on the barn understandably stalled.
-It is clear that the Scotts had made friends in their early years on the island, however, because they published a note in a September issue of the Inquirer & Mirror to thank those who had helped the family during Frank’s recovery.
+It is clear that the Scotts had made friends in their early years on the island, because they published a note in a September issue of the Inquirer & Mirror newspaper to thank those who had helped the family during Frank’s recovery.
 By April 1928 at the latest, the barn was completed and the Scotts applied for a dance permit from the town selectmen, though this was rejected as residents had protested that ’Sconset had too many dance halls.
 The first approved permit reported by the I&M was in 1934, but from the language, it is clear that Scott’s Hall had already established itself as an entertainment destination.
-After that, dances were held every Thursday evening of the summer.
+After that, dances were held every Thursday evening in the summer.